abilandz/PH8124/Lecture_4/Lecture_4.md

 [[ -n${Var} ]]  # wrong
 ```

-The very frequent use case is to check at the very beginning of the body of a script or a function if the user has supplied some value for the mandatory argument:
+The widespread use case is to check at the very beginning of the body of a script or a function if the user has supplied some value for the mandatory argument:

 ```bash
 [[ -n ${1} ]] || return 1